-The diagrams of the VMware management cluster architecture (Figure 4-3) and compute cluster architecture (Figure 4-4) are based on several assumptions about the data centers in which the VVD would be implemented, including the following assumptions:
+The diagrams of the VMware management cluster architecture (Figure 4-3) and compute cluster architecture (Figure 4-4) are based on several assumptions about the data centers in which the VVD would be implemented, including the following:

-- 722 use of the leaf-spine architecture
+- use of the leaf-spine architecture

-- 723 use of Border Gateway Protocol (BGP) routing
+- use of Border Gateway Protocol (BGP) routing

-- 724 availability of dedicated VLANs
+- availability of dedicated VLANs

-- 725 ability to configure jumbo frames
+- ability to configure jumbo frames

-- 726 Network File System (NFS) storage availability - 727 use of vSAN Ready Nodes (optional) - availability of existing data-center services, such as Active Directory, DNS, SMTP, and NTP - The components described below are included in the VVD for an SDDC. - vSphere provides a powerful, flexible, and secure foundation for the SDDC.
-The vSphere solution - 731 includes the vCS and the PSC to provide a centralized platform for managing the virtual infrastructure. - 732 Within the VVD, PSC high availability is achieved by utilizing load balancers across multiple appliances. - 733 Additionally, dedicated vCSs are deployed to manage clusters designated for infrastructure management - vorkloads and for compute or customer workloads.
-Optionally, VMware vSAN is defined within the VVD - to pool together storage devices across the vSphere cluster to create a distributed shared datastore. - The VVD includes VMware NSX to virtualize the network; this solution abstracts the network from the - vinderlying physical infrastructure.
-The VVD NSX solution ensures a highly available solution by utilizing - both equal-cost multi-path (ECMP)-enabled and high-availability-enabled appliances.
-ESGs configured to - villize the BGP routing protocol are configured as ECMP pairs and act as the north-south boundary. - Routing within the logical space, east-west, is provided by high-availability-enabled distributed logical - 741 routers.
-In this solution, VXLAN overlays the existing Layer 3 network infrastructure, addressing - scalability problems associated with cloud computing environments. - vRLI provides deep operational visibility and faster troubleshooting across physical, virtual, and cloud environments.
-In this solution, vRLI is designed to provide a highly available solution for each site where - 745 logs can be forwarded to a remote site for retention. - vROPS provides administrators with the ability to efficiently manage capacity and performance while - 747 also gaining visibility across the virtual infrastructure. vROPS in the VVD is designed to provide high - 748 availability while also ensuring that remote data centers are monitored.
-Within this design, in case of a - 749 disaster, it is possible to failover the necessary vROPS components while leaving remote collectors at - 750 their designated data centers. - vRA provides a portal where authorized individuals can request new IT services and manage cloud and IT - workloads.
-Requests for IT services, including infrastructure, applications, desktops, and many others, - 753 are processed through a common service catalog to provide a consistent user experience despite the - vnderlying heterogenous infrastructure.
-In this design, the "Large" reference architecture for vRA is - followed, allowing for high availability and scalability up to 50,000 managed machines.
-The vRA solution - rticludes embedded VMware Identity Manager and embedded vRO. - vRB automates cloud cost management, consumption metering, and cloud comparison, delivering cost - visibility. vRB is integrated with vRA, providing cost information for the solution and pricing information - per blueprint. vRB is architected to include a remote collector at each site while the vRB appliance - 760 remains in proximity to the vRA solution. vRB is protected by vSphere High Availability.
+- Network File System (NFS) storage availability

+- use of vSAN Ready Nodes (optional) - availability of existing data-center services, such as Active Directory, DNS, SMTP, and NTP vSphere provides a powerful, flexible, and secure foundation for the SDDC.
+The vSphere solution includes the vCS and the PSC to provide a centralized platform for managing the virtual infrastructure.
+Within the VVD, PSC high availability is achieved by utilizing load balancers across multiple appliances.
+Additionally, dedicated vCSs are deployed to manage clusters designated for infrastructure management workloads and for compute or customer workloads.
+Optionally, VMware vSAN is defined within the VVD to pool together storage devices across the vSphere cluster to create a distributed shared datastore.

+The components described below are included in the VVD for an SDDC.

+The VVD includes VMware NSX to virtualize the network; this solution abstracts the network from the underlying physical infrastructure.
+The VVD NSX solution ensures a highly available solution by utilizing both equal-cost multi-path (ECMP)-enabled and high-availability-enabled appliances.
+ESGs configured to utilize the BGP routing protocol are configured as ECMP pairs and act as the north-south boundary.
+Routing within the logical space, east-west, is provided by high-availability-enabled distributed logical routers.
+In this solution, VXLAN overlays the existing Layer 3 network infrastructure, addressing scalability problems associated with cloud computing environments.

+vRLI provides deep operational visibility and faster troubleshooting across physical, virtual, and cloud environments.
+In this solution, vRLI is designed to provide a highly available solution for each site where logs can be forwarded to a remote site for retention.

+vROPS provides administrators with the ability to efficiently manage capacity and performance while also gaining visibility across the virtual infrastructure. vROPS in the VVD is designed to provide high availability while also ensuring that remote data centers are monitored.
+Within this design, in case of a disaster, it is possible to failover the necessary vROPS components while leaving remote collectors at their designated data centers.

+vRA provides a portal where authorized individuals can request new IT services and manage cloud and IT workloads.
+Requests for IT services, including infrastructure, applications, desktops, and many others, are processed through a common service catalog to provide a consistent user experience despite the underlying heterogenous infrastructure.
+In this design, the "Large" reference architecture for vRA is followed, allowing for high availability and scalability up to 50,000 managed machines.
+The vRA solution includes embedded VMware Identity Manager and embedded vRO.

+vRB automates cloud cost management, consumption metering, and cloud comparison, delivering cost visibility. vRB is integrated with vRA, providing cost information for the solution and pricing information per blueprint. vRB is architected to include a remote collector at each site while the vRB appliance remains in proximity to the vRA solution. vRB is protected by vSphere High Availability.

-761 Figure 4-3 VMware Management Cluster Architecture
+Figure 4-3 VMware Management Cluster Architecture